Jaehyun-Jeong/Jaehyun-Jeong.github.io/_posts/2025-12-21-ros2-services.md

 if __name__ == "__main__":
     main()
 ```
-*OOP method*

 **NOTE: In the OOP method, "rclpy.spin_until_future_complete(node, future)" is not required since the class is already spinning.
-Instead of this, it is required to add callback function with "future.add_done_callback".**
+Instead of this, it is required to add a callback function using "future.add_done_callback".**

 ## Simple C++ code